Mordaunt under fire as Truss camp pushes for votes in race for No 10

 Meanwhile Mr Sunak insisted his wealth and background in international finance does not bar him from understanding the plight of hard-pressed households.

-He told BBC Radio 4’s Today: “I don’t judge people by their bank accounts, I judge them by their character and I think people can judge me by my actions over the past couple of years.
+He told BBC Radio 4’s Today programme: “I don’t judge people by their bank accounts, I judge them by their character and I think people can judge me by my actions over the past couple of years.

 “Whenever I have needed to step in to support people I have, and furlough is a fantastic example of that.